 Pirate Ships in D&D: A DM's Guide to Naval Campaigns

-Ahoy, Dungeon Masters!
-Running a high-seas campaign or naval battle in D&D 5e can be daunting.
-Here is the ultimate guide to ship stats, movement, upgrades, and rules.
+Running a naval campaign in D&D 5e can be daunting.
+This guide covers everything: ship stats, movement rules, upgrades, and tips to run epic sea battles.

 Ahoy, Dungeon Masters: Setting Sail in 5e